Sofiafp/printf/README.md

 Printf - 3rd Project for 42 Cursus

 Notes:
-Hexadecimal function, sucks.
+Hexadecimal function sucks.
 I refuse to use recursive.
-It has the correct output I just insist on doing everything in the most complicated way possible
+It has the correct output I just insist on doing everything in the most complicated way possible.